Skip to Main Content

 Writing for the Web

-Users will skim and select content on web pages in an F-shaped pattern.
-Make your guide content easy to read with these tips:
+Make your guide content easy to scan and comprehend with these tips:

 • Write clearly and simply.